chuckhagy/Recipe-Widget-Maker/README.md

 - Responsive sizing for mobile use

 ## Future Goals
-- Add images of each ingredient to the carousel using some kind of publicly available API- Add more nutritional information / an estimation of the overall healthiness of each recipe
+- Add images of each ingredient to the carousel using some kind of publicly available API
+- Add more nutritional information / an estimation of the overall healthiness of each recipe
 - Add caching logic to avoid repetitive scraping